het-tanis/prolug-labs/Ansible-Labs/14-Ansible-Package-Management/step2/text.md

 Note: This will conditionally install certain packages on hosts.

-Run the Playbook push the users.
+Run the Playbook push the packages.
 ```plain
 ansible-playbook -i /root/hosts /root/packages_install.yaml
 ```{{exec}}